Germany pulls last troops from Afghanistan, ending nearly 20-year mission | DW | 29.06.2021

 After landing in Germany, the soldiers will enter a mandatory two-week quarantine to curb the risk of the highly contagious Delta coronavirus variant.
 According to Der Spiegel magazine, at least one German soldier was infected with the variant earlier this month.

 Germany deployed its forces in the wake of the deadly 9/11 attacks on the US conducted by al-Qaida in 2001.
-First troops arrived in Kabul in January 2002.
+The first troops arrived in Kabul in January 2002.

 In the early stages of the mission, German soldiers were told that their deployment was aimed at stabilizing the country rather than fighting the Taliban.